kingsdigitallab/alice-thornton/frontend/accessibility/index.md

 - navigate most of the website using just a keyboard
 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

-We’ve also made the website text as simple as possible to understand.
+We’ve also made the website text as simple as possible to understand..

 [AbilityNet](https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.